 Stanislav’s 1079 martyrdom.
 Splendid Baroque church and fine

 monastery modeled on a Renaissance castle.

 With its 42 Baroque churches and chapels of all shapes

 and sizes in addition to the central basilica and the Franciscan

 monastery, the Kalwaria Zebrzydowska sanctuary is Europe's

 biggest Calvary shrine.

-of the Lord's Mercy
+Sanctuary of the

 Humble nun’s visions in the 1930s gave rise to a

 world-wide spiritual movement inside the Catholic Church, ever

 stronger nowadays, with the center in her Krakow convent

 of Pope John Paul II